CalamarBicefalo/dev-infrastructure-provisioning/README.md

-This simple projects provides bootstrap to provision MacOS workstations with basic tools as well as a MacOs as a CI using concourse.
+This simple project provides an ansible playbook to provision MacOS workstations with basic tools as well as a MacOs CI using concourse.
 The ansible playbook will:

 - Install pairing tools (git-duet)
 - Install basic encryption tools (git-crypt)
 - Propagate SSH keys and DNS config
 - Install and run concourse in docker-compose setup
-- Provides bootstrap for docker image that could be used in concourse
+- Provide a template for a docker image that could be used in concourse
 - Provide means to automate docker image deployment

 In order to get started: